If you’ve been in the education IT space over the past 5 years or so then you’ve probably noticed that things tend to change quickly and often.

 Again the biggest concern however continues to be money.
 A whopping 70% of IT Leaders stated their technology budgets were flat or declining.
 While this is incredibly disturbing, there are programs out there that can help.
 E-Rate for example can be an incredible opportunity for every school.

-Successfully applying for E-Rate means starting early, here’s your guide to maximizing your E-Rate planning for funding year 2016.
+Successfully applying for E-Rate means starting early, here’s your guide to maximizing your E-Rate planning for E-rate.

 The CoSN survey brought to light some interesting, yet rather shocking trends.
 These included: